-Francesca Bria is the programme director of "The New Hanse" and President of the Italian National Innovation Fund.
+Francesca Bria is the program director of "The New Hanse" and President of the Italian National Innovation Fund.
 She is one of Europe’s leading digital policy experts and an innovation economist, working at the intersection of technology, geopolitics, economics, and society.

 What is the idea of The New Hanse?

 The New Hanse wants to build on some of the strengths of the city of Hamburg when it comes to transparency, citizen participation and citizen engagement in the urban planning process – with the goal of ecological transition and sustainable digitization.
-At the same time, the programme wants to connect what the city of Hamburg is doing with some of the more ambitious projects and programmes in cities around Europe and the world – we aim to put forward a democratic idea for a future digital city.
+At the same time, the program wants to connect what the city of Hamburg is doing with some of the more ambitious projects and programs in cities around Europe and the world – we aim to put forward a democratic idea for a future digital city.

 What is the role of data in this context?